yacineMahdid/deep-learning-model-explained/resnet/README.md

 We have:
 1. `conv1`: convolutional layer
-2. `bn1`: batch normalization
+2. `bn1`: using batch normalization
 3. `relu`: with relu
-4. `maxpool`: maxpooling layer
+4. `maxpool`: then a maxpooling layer

-Then we have the four "chunky" layers that house the sub layers:
+Followed by four "chunky" layers that house the residual blocks:

-6. `layer1 to 4`
+5. `layer1 to 4`

-Finally we finish up with:
+Finally, after going through the blocks we always finish up with:

-7. `avgpool`: average pooling layer with a flattening to 1 dimension
+6. `avgpool`: average pooling layer with a flattening to 1 dimension
-8. `fc`: fully connected layer for the output
+7. `fc`: fully connected layer for the output

-The main differences in the ResNet will boils down to how the middle portion is built out:
+The main differences in all size of Residual Neural Network will boils down to how the middle portion is built out:
 ```python
         x = self.layer1(x)
         x = self.layer2(x)